cloudmesh-community/fa18-423-03/notebook.md

   * Researched into AWS EC2 services for project development
   * Berkeley DB also being considered as a database software for analysis of FDAERS
 # Week 10: 10/26/2018 - 11/1/2018
-  * Finalized all 4 teach summaries
+  * Finalized all 4 tech summaries